In this article:

 6. Try Acupressure and Acupuncture

-Acupressure and acupuncture therapies may help reduce nausea and its related symptoms by application of pressure at specific points, called the acupoints.
-In acupuncture, the pressure application is through the use of a special acupuncture needle, whereas acupressure makes use of manual pressure application to the pressure point.
+Acupressure and acupuncture therapies may help reduce nausea and its related symptoms by application of pressure at specific points called the acupoints.
+In acupuncture, the pressure application is through the use of a special acupuncture needle, whereas acupressure makes use of manual pressure applied to the pressure point.

 Pressing on acupoint PC-6, also called Neiguan, which is located on your inner arm near your wrist, can help relieve nausea and vomiting induced by chemotherapy.
 Special wrist bands are available over the counter for this purpose.